zzo14/BRMM-Motorkhana-webapp/README.md

 #### Admin Interface
 1. **Driver Search Interface on Home Page:**
-     - Placing the driver search interface on the home page of the admin interface streamlines the administrator's workflow.
-It allows administrators to quickly query driver information and quickly link to the target driver page to view or modify driver results on demand, contributing to a cohesive user experience.
+     - Positioning the driver search interface on the admin interface's home page streamlines the administrator's workflow.
+It allows administrators to quickly query driver information and quickly link to the target driver page to view or edit driver results on demand, contributing to a cohesive user experience.

 2. **Modal for Editing Runs:**
      - The use of modals for editing run data offers a convenient and space-efficient method for administrators to update run information.
 Modals provide a seamless user experience by allowing data editing without the need to navigate to separate pages.